Looking for headphones?Start shopping

 Harman Kardon CL and BT headphones review

-Two pairs of headphones, two different sounds, and one innovative design
+Two different sounds, one innovative design

 Harman Kardon CL on-ear headphones